apache/cordova-plugin-statusbar/README.md

     StatusBar.backgroundColorByHexString("#333"); // => #333333
     StatusBar.backgroundColorByHexString("#FAB"); // => #FFAABB

-On iOS, when you set StatusBar.overlaysWebView to false, you can set the background color of the statusbar by a hex string (#RRGGBB).
+On iOS only the format `#RRGGBB` is supported.
+An alpha value is not supported.

-On Android, when StatusBar.overlaysWebView is true, and on WP7&8, you can also specify values as #AARRGGBB, where AA is an alpha value.
+On Android, when StatusBar.overlaysWebView is true you can also specify values as #AARRGGBB, where AA is an alpha value.

 Supported Platforms
 -------------------